ryanallen/words-of-my-perfect-teacher/README.md

 *<h1 id="preface" align="center">Preface to the Second Edition</h1>*

   The encouraging need for this book to be reprinted has made possible a number of changes.
-A preface written by Dilgo Khyentse Rinpoche for the French edition has been included, as well as a postface written by Jamgon Kongtrul the Great for the very first woodblock printing of this book in Tibetan a century ago.
+A preface written by Dilgo Khyentse Rinpoche for the French edition has been included, as well as a postface written by Jamgön Kongtrul the Great for the very first woodblock printing of this book in Tibetan a century ago.
 The quality of the [illustrations](#listofillustrations) has been improved, the notes and [glossary](#glossary) have been expanded and revised, and Sanskrit words have been given their standard transliterated spelling.

   However, the principal change is a revision of the text itself, the fruit of a painstaking, detailed re-reading by Pema Wangyal Rinpoche.
 His numerous comments, clarifications and queries&mdash;on average three or four per page&mdash;have enabled us to take a critical look at the accuracy of our translation and to bring it closer still to Patrul Rinpoche's original meaning.
 Readers of the first edition may be assured that we have found no glaring errors in the substance of the instructions and practices explained.
 Nevertheless, in a text so justly celebrated for its extraordinary wealth of detail and anecdote, it is in those finer details that we hope the translation has gained in authenticity and accuracy.